Supporting Guidance: employer compliance: guidance by subject: liaison: specialist teams - personal tax international expatriates

 EU Large Employers

-In CRM cases where you identify a dedicated Expatriate PAYE Scheme (identified by the reference number for example, 000/EXP1035), you will need to request a risk assessment for that PAYE Scheme from the Expatriate team.
+In CCM cases where you identify a dedicated Expatriate PAYE Scheme (identified by the reference number for example, 000/EXP1035), you will need to request a risk assessment for that PAYE Scheme from the Expatriate team.

-Wherever you identify issues relating to inward expatriates you should consult with the Expatriate team to make sure that they have an opportunity to contribute to any risk assessment being referred to the CRM so that the full value of EC risks may be considered at one time.
+Wherever you identify issues relating to inward expatriates you should consult with the Expatriate team to make sure that they have an opportunity to contribute to any risk assessment being referred to the CCM so that the full value of EC risks may be considered at one time.

 Shares Issues - Expatriates